creme332/creamy-notes/_posts/2022-08-29-chat-app-appscript.md

 |

 ## Create AppScript project
 -  Go to the [AppScript dashboard](https://script.google.com/) to create and open a new appscript project.
-The name of the project is not important.
+The project name is not important.
 - There is currently a single file `Code.gs` in your project.
 Create 3 new **HTML** files to make your file structure look like this :
 ```
 Files